 … or to give it it’s proper title, Spaghetti al Limone.
 This is my contribution to International Day of Happiness!
 Not really, it’s just a coincidence that I’m posting this today.
 However, it is a little bit of sunshine on a plate.
 I have adapted this from The River Café Cookbook by Rose Gray and Ruth Rogers, a great book for Italian recipes.
 It is so simple and it will be on your table in under 20 minutes.

 There are many variations and ways that you can adapt this to your tastes.
 Nigella uses thinly sliced mushrooms in her version; others use chilli flakes, garlic, cream or cream fraiche.
 And of course, I’d never refuse a bit of bacon!
+One variation I do use is to add a little freshly chopped chilli and a spoon of mascarpone cheese as per the main photo.
 But I have to say I like this as it is, very light and zesty.
 I have changed the amount of pasta and played around with the amounts of the other ingredients.
 The original recipe calls for nearly double the lemon juice.
 The amount below is enough for me.
 Feel free to add what works for you.

 - 200g spaghetti or linguine

 - Zest of 2 lemons, if you can get unwaxed lemons (optional)

 - 100g parmesan, freshly grated plus more to top